val-mai/val-mai/README.md

 ### Hi there 👋 I'm Valerio Maiolini, junior full-stack developer and data analyst

-- 🌱 I’m currently divide in Spring Boot
+- 🌱 I’m currently dived in Spring Boot
 - 💬 Ask me about R, Angular and Java
 - 📫 How to reach me: valerio.maiolini@gmail.com